Tudoto/tudoto.github.io/_pages/about.md

 permalink: /about/
 ---
 ## Introduction
-I am a software engineer working in a chinease company.
-I am inteseted in programming language (especially in GC ), virtual machine and compiler.
-Since my previous studies focused on semiconductors and communications, I was just a rookie in above fields.
-This website was created for my recording of my studies.
+I am a software engineer currently working in China.
+I am interested in programming language (especially in GC ), virtual machine and compiler.
+Since my previous studies focused on semiconductors and wireless communications, I was just a rookie in above fields.
+This website was created for the stage conconlusion of my studies.

 ## My Resume